Skip to content

 Toggle

-STI prophylactic antibiotics are a single dose of a specific antibiotic that can be taken after sex to reduce the risk of sexually transmitted infections.
-Taking them can significantly reduce the risk of getting syphilis or chlamydia.
+STI-prophylactic antibiotics are a single dose of a specific antibiotic that can be taken after sex to reduce the risk of sexually transmitted infections.
+Taking them can significantly lower the risk of contracting syphilis or chlamydia.

-Studies have shown convincing results for effectiveness in cisgender men who have sex with each other and in trans* women.
-The German STI Society has summarized the studies in a position paper.
-The final German recommendations from these studies are still being discussed by German medical societies, particularly due to possible resistance development, microbiome disruption, and potential careless handling of antibiotics.
-However, given the convincing evidence, many countries, including the USA and Canada, have already adopted local guidelines and regularly use antibiotics for STI prophylaxis.
+Studies have shown convincing results for their efficacy in cisgender men who have sex with men and in trans* women.
+The final German recommendations based on these studies are still being discussed by German medical societies, particularly due to the potential for antibiotic resistance, disruption of the microbiome, and possible careless use of antibiotics.
+However, given the compelling evidence, many countries, including the USA and Canada, have already adopted local guidelines and regularly use antibiotics for STI prophylaxis.
 Antibiotic recommendations for STI prophylaxis are also part of the European HIV PrEP guidelines.

 Important: Antibiotic STI prophylaxis does not protect against HIV!

 Currently, antibiotic STI prophylaxis is still an off-label use.
-This means you won't find STI prophylaxis on the package insert, but the possible side effects don't differ from other applications.
+This means that you won't find STI prophylaxis on the package insert, but the possible side effects do not differ from other uses.

 Who could benefit from antibiotic bacterial STI prophylaxis?